MasonChan314159/masonchan314159.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hi there!
-I am a 15-year-old Hongkonger studying at CCC Ming Yin College.
-I am a devotee to Math and I have been doing Maths Olympiad since Form 1.
+I am a 15-year-old Hongkonger.
+I am a devotee to Maths and I have been doing Maths Olympiad since Form 1.
 I also do Physics, Linguistics and Informatics Olympiads.

 Liking Maths to the full extent, I aspire to be a Financial analyst or Mathematician when I grow up.
 I am planning to study at the University of Cambridge.